light156/multi-ancestry-COJO/README.md

   To filter out SNPs with large MAF differences, please provide `.frq` files as well.

 Nevertheless, there are some minor differences:
-1. The program does **not** output `.cma.cojo` by default, as they can be very large.
-If you need conditional results, use `--cojo-cond`.
+1. The program does **not** output `.cma.cojo` and `.ldr.cojo` by default, as they can be very large.
+If you need all possible outputs, use `--output-all`.
 This behavior may change in future releases depending on user feedback.
 2. In `--cojo-joint` mode, users are required to specify `--extract` to avoid accidentally including all SNPs.
 3. Three algorithms are available for both stepwise selection (`--slct-mode`) and effect size estimation (`--effect-size-mode`):
 `GCTA`, `imputeNA`, and `removeNA`.
 In both cases, the default option is `GCTA` (original GCTA model).